Tip of the day: If you don't want to receive private messages, set user mode +D. You can also force it on all users.

 If you know ahead of time that there will be a down period, then you can take the server IP out of DNS round robin.
 So in the example we used earlier, if you are going to do maintenance on irc1 then you would take the IP address of irc1 (1.1.1.1) out of irc.example.net, so it only points to the IP address of irc2.

 Any new users connecting to irc.example.net will then connect to irc2 (2.2.2.2).
-If you wait a while, like a couple of days or a week, then the number of users on irc1 will be much less.
+Users already connected on the server are unaffected, until they disconnect (for whatever reason).
+You will see that if you wait a while, like a week, the number of users on irc1 will have dropped.
 Only people on long running bouncers that have not disconnected in like a week would still be connected to irc1.

 Now you do your maintenance.
 Take the server down, or do whatever you need to do.
 Start up the server again.
 Finally, you put the IP address of irc1 (1.1.1.1) back in the round robin DNS of irc.example.net so new users start to connect to irc1 too.